MrzBldk/6ZINISKURS/README.md

 ## Functionality
 TOTP authenticator.
 Compatible with Google authenticator.
 ## Used technologies
-- SQLite-net to work with DB.
+- SQLite.NET to work with DB.